I asked someone at AWS about some tips to speed up AWS S3 transfer speeds

 My name is Ito and I am an infrastructure engineer

-Some people use S3 for static sites,
+Some people use S3 for static sites, while

-others for storage.
+others use it for storage.

 What really matters is the transfer speed